-My passion in computers spans over 35 years.
+My passion for computers spans over 35 years.
 It all began sometime around 1981 when I was seven years old and first saw PacMan on Atari 2600.
 Seeing those moving dots on a black and white television and later in color aroused all the curiosity in me to learn more, play more, and experience more computers and video game electronics.
-Since that day, I never turned back on computers.
+Since that day, I have never turned back on computers.

 I will share my thoughts on various technology topics, especially vintage computing and retro gaming, on my website.
 I hope that you will find something on the site that may interest you.
 Thanks again for visiting my site.